We know that potatoes can easily be grown in a single bucket. But you can make harvesting easier too by using two buckets instead of one!

-It’s simple yet very effective.
-A windowed inner bucket allows you have better access to your produce.
+Growing potatoes in buckets is simple and very effective.
+A windowed inner bucket allows you to have better access to your produce.
 No need to dig out all the soil in your container just to make sure you don’t miss any spud good for harvest.

-There are several easy ways to grow the humble spud.
-However if you’re looking for something that is easy and quick to build, uses the least amount of space and is very easy to use then this is the idea for you.
+There are several easy ways to grow humble spud.
+However, if you’re looking for something that is easy and quick to build, uses the least amount of space, and is very easy to use then this is the idea for you.

 Just remember to use only black buckets and NOT to place them in direct sunlight. ;)

-Want to learn how to make this no-dig potato grow buckets?
-Follow the step-by-step tutorial from Pothuset below!
+Want to learn how to make these no-dig potato grow buckets?
+Follow the step-by-step tutorial below!

-- 2 pcs of at least 12-liter black Buckets
+- 2 pcs of at least 12-Litre Black Buckets

 - Sharp Knife